jvoyatz/Dev.Standards/Elevating_Human_Logic_for_Code_Reviews_reviewer.md

 ## Don't target the Author's style of behavior

+***This case is not related to writing a comment on a PR, but doing a commment on someone in person.***

 You must not critisize and comment on someone's characteristics that result to `negative` comments on his code review.
 Doing this might be understood as a personal attack from the author.